swiftlang/swift-evolution/proposals/NNNN-pointer-usability-improvements.md

 Similarly, it is rather difficult to pass a pointer to a property of a struct to (e.g.) a C function.
 In such cases, the poor ergonomics lead to code that is less safe than it should be.

-From another perspective, the integer subscript on `UnsafePointer` is different from other subscripts in Swift.
-Normally, similar-looking subscripts perform bounds checking.
-The `UnsafePointer` version does not warn that it does not check its parameter, even though it looks similar to a `Collection` subscript at the point of use.
-It would be an improvement to give a name to the way that subscript is unsafe: it is **unchecked**.

 Finally, when dealing with pointers of different types, we can often get in situations where Swift's type system gets in the way.